Fractonic Matter in Symmetry-Enriched U(1) Gauge Theory: Fractonic gauge theory

-More generally, we can show that if we move charges around (without creating or annihilating charges), then $\Delta{S}_{\hat{\mu}}=\Delta{P}_{\hat{\mu}}$.
-It suffices to prove this for moving one of the charges.
-If a charge $q$ is moved by $n$ steps in the $\hat{\mu}$ direction, without loss of generality the new electric field line can be placed along the (oriented) line connecting the new position to the old, which contributes $qn$ both to $S_{\hat{\mu}}$ and $P_{\hat{\mu}}$.
-Therefore the conservation of $S_{\hat{\mu}}$ implies the conservation of $P_{\hat{\mu}}$ and vice versa.
+Mathematically, we can simply observe the following relation~\footnote{We thank Kevin Slagle for pointing this out.}

+Therefore $- \mb{S}=\mb{P}$.
 As observed in \Ref{PretkoPRB2017a}, the conservation of electric dipole moment implies that no charges can move.
 Thus the mobility of electric charges becomes restricted if we impose the $S_{\hat{\mu}}$ symmetries.

-The change of the total $S_{\hat{\mu}}$ quantum number caused by the motion of a charged particle along the $\hat{\mu}$ direction is the expected generalization of the ``anyonic SOC'' phenomenon in $\U$ gauge theory.
+The change of the total $S_{\hat{\mu}}$ quantum number caused by the motion of a charged particle along the $\hat{\mu}$ direction is the expected generalization of the ``anyonic spin-orbit coupling'' phenomenon in $\U$ gauge theory.
 In \Ref{ZouPRB2018a}, it was shown that $\U$ gauge theories enriched by a global symmetry group $G$ can be classified by projective representations of $G$ carried by electric and magnetic charges.
 For simplicity, let us assume for now that $G$ is unitary and does not transform charge types.
 Then the projective representation on an electric/magnetic charge is classified by the second group cohomology $\H^2[G, \U]$.
-The anyonic SOC requires both a global $\U$ symmetry (\emph{i.e.} one of the $S_{\hat{\mu}}$'s) and lattice translation symmetries.
+The ASOC requires both a global $\U$ symmetry (\emph{i.e.} one of the $S_{\hat{\mu}}$'s) and lattice translation symmetries.
 So we take $G=\Z\times \U$ where $\Z$ is one of the translations, and applying K\"unneth formula we find

 The interpretation of $\Z$ is precisely the change of the global $\U$ charge as a particle is transported by one lattice unit.

 To summarize, we have shown that electric charges in this model are in fact fractonic matter, if a global $\U$ symmetry that enforces conservation of dipole moments is present.
 We can gauge the global symmetry generated by $S_{\hat{\mu}}$ to make the electric charges truly immobile.
 It is straightforward to write down lattice models following a similar procedure to that described in Sec.~\ref{sec:Zn}.
 It is natural to expect that the gauged model is closely related to tensor gauge theories with scalar charge~\cite{PretkoPRB2017a, PretkoPRB2017b}.
 In Sec.~\ref{sec:gauging} we explicitly carry out the gauging procedure and demonstrate that a higher rank tensor gauge theory with $(1,1)$ scalar charge indeed emerges in the gauged model~\cite{BulmashPRB2018}.